Bob Cousy: Coaching career

-College coach
+Boston College (1963–1969)

 After retiring as a player, Cousy published his autobiography Basketball Is My Life in 1963, and in the same year became coach at Boston College.
 In the 1965 ECAC Holiday Basketball Festival at Madison Square Garden, Providence defeated Boston College 91–86 in the title game, when the Friars were led by Tourney MVP and All-American Jimmy Walker.
 Providence was coached by Joe Mullaney, who was Cousy's teammate at Holy Cross when the two men were players there in 1947.
 In his six seasons there, he had a record of 114 wins and 38 losses and was named New England Coach of the Year for 1968 and 1969.
 Cousy led the Eagles to three NIT appearances, including a berth in the 1969 NIT Championship and two National Collegiate Athletic Association tournaments, including the 1967 Eastern Regional Finals.

-NBA coach
+Cincinnati Royals / Kansas City-Omaha Kings (1969–1973)

 Cousy grew bored with college basketball and returned to the NBA as coach of the Cincinnati Royals, team of fellow Hall-of-Fame point guard Oscar Robertson.
 He later said about this engagement, "I did it for the money.
 I was made an offer I couldn't refuse."
-He continued as coach of the team after it moved from Cincinnati to Kansas City/Omaha, but stepped down as the Kings' coach early in the 1973–74 NBA season with a 141–209 record.
+He continued as coach of the team after it moved from Cincinnati to Kansas City-Omaha, but stepped down as the Kings' coach early in the 1973–74 NBA season with a 141–209 record.